wongwaituck/wongwaituck.github.io/_posts/htb-business-ctf-2022/2022-07-18-htb-business-ctf-2022-writeup.markdown

 ### \[Reversing\] Breakin (unsolved) - (20 Solves)

-This was a C++ reversing challenge which is a bit intimidating but the actual non-library code was pretty tiny and had debug symbols could be quickly reversed.
+This was a C++ reversing challenge which is a bit intimidating but the actual non-library code was pretty tiny and had debug symbols so it could be quickly reversed.
 Once you reverse `getSecret`, you find the secret admin page and the password query needed (Breakin's flag) to get to the secret admin page, where you can upload marshaled Python objects that would execute on the server (gleaned from `getExec`).
 Figuring out how the marshaled object should look like was a pain and it kept crashing and returning `<NULL>`.
 The first step is to pull all the libraries to run it locally to iterate faster, because one invalid input crashes the container **forever**.
 It was until I found [this article](https://awasu.com/weblog/embedding-python/calling-python-code-from-your-program/) detailing the steps to constructing it before I could construct a valid marshaled object for the service's consumption.

 I managed to get as far as the reverse shell before the competition ended, but unfortunately the reverse shell kept dying (likely due to a timeout).
 I reproduce the script I have so far. *Edit: it was not because of a timeout, the container just kept randomly dying without any warning.*